What You Can Learn from Your

 - High-risk property acquisition

 These programs look different based on each state’s unique geography and what infrastructure is already in place, but it’s worth looking at your state’s current flood mitigation program.

 We also recommend knowing your flood risk and ensuring that you have the right flood insurance coverage, wherever you live.
-Click here to get a quote today.
+Contact your agent for a flood insurance quote today!

 To prepare for flooding in your area, here’s a list of publicly available resources and recommendations to guide your research:

 - Check your state’s flood preparedness.
 Unfortunately, most states are not prepared for floods.
 This 2019 study assesses preparedness of individual states.
 You can also check your state’s website to see if it has a flood mitigation program or fund.
 It’s usually part of the state’s department of water resources.